rcushu/cse15l-lab-reports/labreports/labreport3.md

 }
 ```

-Instead of iterating through the entire list and continuing to swap when it's not needed anymore, this will instead iterate through half of the list.
+Instead of iterating through the entire list and continuing to swap when it's not needed anymore, this will instead iterate through half of the list and stop before continuing to the other half.
 A temporary variable is used to store the current elements value to be swapped with its counterpart later.

+## Part 2

+### `find` command